ERy03/JavaScript-ES6-Notes/README.md

 ### Promises

 Used on network requests such as fetching from API or asynchronous functions.
+Prevents callback hell.

 ``` javascript
 const buyFlightTicket = () => {